NVIDIA RTX Remix

 How Does It Work

 You don’t need to be a computer expert to use RTX Remix.
-It does most of the hard work for you.
-But it helps to know a bit about how it works.
-RTX Remix has two main parts, the runtime which attaches to the game while being played, and the toolkit which is used to edit assets for the game offline (without needing to have the game running).
+It does most of the hard work for you, but it helps to know a bit about how it works.
+As we said above, RTX Remix has two main parts; the RTX Remix Runtime which attaches to the game while being played, and the RTX Remix Toolkit which is used to edit assets for the game offline (without needing to have the game running).

-The runtime has two components, the Remix Bridge and Renderer.
+The RTX Remix Runtime also has two components: the Remix Bridge and the Renderer.
 The Bridge is like a middleman.
 It sits next to the game and listens to what the game wants to do.
-It then sends this information to another program called NvRemixBridge.exe, which is a special program that allows the original games renderer to operate in 64-bit, allowing the game to use more of the systems memory than is available in 32-bit (which most classic games are) and because of this, we can use raytracing to render high resolution textures and meshes.
+It then sends this information to another program called NvRemixBridge.exe, which is a special program that allows the original game’s renderer to operate in 64-bit, allowing the game to use more of the systems memory than is available in 32-bit (which most classic games are) and because of this, we can use raytracing to render high resolution textures and meshes.

-The Bridge acts as the messenger - it sends all the game instructions to another part called the RTX Remix Renderer.
-This Renderer Is a super powerful graphics engine.
-It takes all the things the game wants to draw, like characters and objects,but does so using a powerful real-time path-tracing engine.
+The Bridge acts as the messenger - it sends all the game instructions to the Renderer.
+This Renderer is a super powerful graphics engine.
+It takes all the things the game wants to draw, like characters and objects, but does so using a powerful real-time path-tracing engine.

 Finally, using the RTX Remix Toolkit, you are able to easily make and add new game objects, materials, and lights.
 And since it’s built on the NVIDIA Omniverse ecosystem, you’ll have lots of cool tools to make your game look even better.